timchown/rfc8504-bis/draft-clw-6man-rfc8504-bis.md

 Nodes MUST always be able to send, receive, and process Fragment headers.

-IPv6 nodes MUST not create
+IPv6 nodes MUST NOT create
 overlapping fragments.
 Also, when reassembling an IPv6 datagram, if one or more of its constituent fragments is determined to be an overlapping fragment, the entire datagram